AUKUS: Pillar 1 – Nuclear-powered submarines

-Currently, only six countries have nuclear submarines, the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom and the United States) and India.
+Currently, six countries have nuclear submarines, the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom and the United States) and India.
 The New York Times reported that Australia will probably buy HEU from the US for the nuclear reactor that powers the submarine.
 (Note: Even though Australia is a leading producer of uranium, it has never operated nuclear power plants.)
 The United States' naval reactors are all pressurized water reactors (PWR).
 The latest UK propulsion system is the Rolls-Royce PWR3 that will power the Royal Navy's (RN) new submarines currently being built and is "based on a US design but using UK reactor technology".

 US officials have said that sharing nuclear propulsion technology with Australia is a "one-off" and that they have no "intention of extending this to other countries".
 South Korea, also a US treaty ally, has had ambitions to acquire nuclear-powered submarines since 2017 and was reportedly refused US assistance in September 2020 because of nuclear non-proliferation.

 On 22 November 2021, Australia, the US and the UK signed the Exchange of Naval Nuclear Propulsion Information Agreement (ENNPIA) treaty.
 The treaty permits the disclosure of information by the US and the UK to Australia and its use.
 The US is restricted by the Atomic Energy Act of 1946 from sharing information without an agreement and the UK is also restricted by the 1958 US-UK Mutual Defence Agreement unless authorised.
 The treaty was considered in Australia by the Parliament's Joint Standing Committee on Treaties, in the UK by the Parliament and in the US by Congress.
 The ENNPIA treaty entered into force on 8 February 2022.